 Are you sick and tired of being confined within the walls of your house?
 The good news is, there are museums in Metro Manila that have recently reopened!
-Even though we are at a delicate moment right now because of the pandemic, these museums, art exhibits, and galleries make sure COVID-19 guidelines implemented by the IATF (Inter-Agency Task Force) are strictly reinforced to ensure the safety of its patrons.
+Even though we are at a delicate moment right now because of the pandemic, these museums, art exhibits, and galleries make sure COVID-19 guidelines implemented by the Inter-Agency Task Force (IATF) are strictly reinforced to ensure the safety of its patrons.

 It’s time to feast your eyes for the very first time in a long, long while.
-Let this listicle guide you to a couple of museums in Metro Manila and a few art exhibits and galleries you can visit for creative inspiration, a fun hang-out spot, or just a breath of fresh air to cure that lockdown fatigue.
+Let this list guide you to a couple of museums in Metro Manila and a few art exhibits and galleries you can visit for creative inspiration, a fun hang-out spot, or just a breath of fresh air to cure that lockdown fatigue, as defined by Independent.

 1. National Museum of Fine Arts

 The National Museum of Fine Arts is one of the many divisions of the national museum complex in Manila.
 This museum houses the country’s most prized-possessed paintings and sculptures made by famous Filipino artists.
 Photo courtesy: Wikipedia.org.